The latest group of Year 4 schoolchildren from Ilfracombe Junior School have made the grade as ‘Junior Park Rangers’.

-On Tuesday 26 June the 120 children were presented with their certificates after successfully completing the four-week course, which covered topics such as orienteering, tree identification, mini beasts and pond dipping.
+Earlier this month, 120 children were presented with their certificates after successfully completing the four-week junior Park Rangers course, which covered topics such as orienteering, tree identification, mini beasts and pond dipping.

-The course, organised by North Devon Council’s Parks team, raises awareness about the importance of parks and how we can help look after them.
-As well as learning practical skills, the children were taught about wildlife, biodiversity and the natural environment.
-The scheme has been so successful that it is now in its 13th year.
+The course, organised by North Devon Council’s Parks team, is so successful that it has been running for the past 14 years.
+The course aims to raise awareness about the importance of parks and how we can help look after them.
+As well as learning practical skills, the children are taught about wildlife, biodiversity and the natural environment.

 If you would like to get involved as a volunteer at Bicclescombe Park, there is a very active group on Facebook – contact the council’s Parks team on 01271 388308 for more information.

 PHOTO: Back row, left to right: Cllr Netti Pearson, Mike Jones (NDC Parks), Cllr Geoffrey Fowler; front: children from Ilfracombe Junior School Y4.